USF-Computer-Networking/lanchat-yousongzhang/README.md

   run in sudo mode:
   sudo python lanchat.py

+  input> mode type quit will exit running.

   show help info
   sudo python lanchat.py -h

-  input> mode type quit will exit running.
+  example:
+sudo python lanchat.py -h
+lanchat scans hosts of same LAN and show hosts list lanchat will listen local IP and Port (which is set by user) lanchat send message to host when user set remore IP and Port lanchat send message begins with: input>
+Listen and Send with default (local) IP and Port(8888), it works. input quit to exit lanchat: input>quit

 # run test in default
    lanchat.py can run with all Port and IP defaultl.